 The nutritional needs of a giant breed puppy are much different from those of small and medium breeds.
 Why?
 Because the way they grow makes them prone to orthopedic issues.
 Choosing the most appropriate feed for your Dogue de Bordeaux puppy and feeding the correct amount can significantly lower the risks.
 The 3 proven causes of hip dysplasia are: Genetics.
 Overfeeding.
 Excessive Dietary Calcium.

 What makes giant breed puppies different?
 They grow faster than smaller breeds and they stay puppies longer.
-A Dogue de Bordeaux puppy can grow from one pound to well over one hundred pounds their first year of life.
+A Dogue de Bordeaux puppy can grow from one pound to well over one hundred pounds during their first twelve months of life.
 This rapid growth means their bones must change quickly putting them at risk of forming improperly.
-A Dogue de Bordeaux can still be considered a puppy as it continues to grow until 2 years old.
+A Dogue de Bordeaux can still be considered a puppy as it continues to physically mature until 3 years of age.
 Subsequently, what and how much you feed is going to have a remarkable impact.

 LOOK AT THE LABELS